Monodromy action of mirror stops for toric Calabi-Yau surfaces: A review of the Stringy K ahler moduli of toric mirrors

 where $\mathbf{R}\!\operatorname{Hom}(\Es^{\bullet}, \Fs^{\bullet})$ denotes the derived Hom complex.\footnote{There are some technical issues with the definition of the spherical twist because taking cones is not functorial.
 We bypass any such issues because in our geometric context, where our triangulated category is the derived category of a DM stack, we can describe any spherical twist (even about a spherical functor) as a Fourier-Mukai transform.} By \cite[Proposition 8.6]{huybrechts2006fourier}, the spherical twist $T_{\Es^{\bullet}}:\Db(\XB) \to \Db(\XB)$ about any spherical object $\Es^{\bullet}\in \Db(\XB)$ is an autoequivalence.
 The conjecture may be rephrased as saying that the fundamental groupoid of $\FIPS$, with basepoints chosen at the relevant large complex structure limits, acts on $\Db(\XB)$ via spherical twists.
 While we do not give any details here, these spherical twists are explicitly determined by the GIT data, and the expected representation can be described quite precisely.
 However, \cref{conj:toricmon} remains unproven even in the toric or abelian GIT setting.

 That said, partial results are known.
-For quasi-symmetric GIT problems (a special case of Calabi-Yau where $E_A = 0$ defines a hyperplane arrangement), \cref{conj:toricmon} was proven in \cite{halpern2020combinatorial}.
+For quasi-symmetric GIT problems (a special case of Calabi--Yau where $E_A = 0$ defines a hyperplane arrangement), \cref{conj:toricmon} was proven in \cite{halpern2020combinatorial}.
 In addition, \cite{alexthesis} verified the conjectural representation when restricted to large radius paths in two-dimensional examples.
-The first author's thesis \cite{michelathesis} studies \cref{conj:toricmon} for toric Calabi-Yau 3-folds of Picard rank 2 from this $B$-side perspective.
-When the action of the torus $T$ on the vector space $V$ lands in $SL(V)$ (i.e., the weight vectors sum to $0$), the GIT quotients are Calabi-Yau (they have trivial canonical line bundle) and their derived categories are equivalent \cite{halpern2015derived}.
+The first author's thesis \cite{michelathesis} studies \cref{conj:toricmon} for toric Calabi--Yau 3-folds of Picard rank 2 from this $B$-side perspective.
+When the action of the torus $T$ on the vector space $V$ lands in $SL(V)$ (i.e., the weight vectors sum to $0$), the GIT quotients are Calabi--Yau (they have trivial canonical line bundle) and their derived categories are equivalent \cite{halpern2015derived}.